tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly_tutorial.md

 Here's a short video explaining the top 3 reasons why people choose the pro version:

+{% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains YouTube videos.
+Please go to https://idratherbewriting.com/learnapidoc/pubapis_redocly_tutorial.html to view the content.
+{% endif %}

+{% if site.format == "web" %}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NcEHOlnAY6A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+{% endif %}

 If you have a license for the pro version, you would [generate an API key](https://redoc.ly/docs/workflows/personal-access-token.md) and then use the [`openapi login`](https://redoc.ly/docs/cli/commands/#login) command to unlock the pro features.
 (The [`openapi logout`](https://redoc.ly/docs/cli/commands/#logout) command clears the API key, reverting you to the community edition.)
 Pricing for different versions of Redocly is available on their [Pricing](https://redoc.ly/pricing) page.